iu-parfunc/lvars/README.md

 application can step, then any of three rules can apply next -- E-App-1, E-App-2, and E-ParApp -- leading to an exponential increase in the number of evaluation paths that an configuration might take.
-It is easy to construct lambdapar programs that are very slow to test in Redex under this semantics, because the system must take all evaluation paths in order to confirm that a term is reducing deterministically.
-To ameliorate the slowness, we can define more restricted versions of E-App-1 and E-App-2, in which the subexpression that is not taking a step must be a _value_.
+It is easy to construct lambdapar programs that are very slow to test with `test-->>` under this semantics, because the system must take all evaluation paths.
+Of course, taking all evaluation paths is exactly the behavior we want.
+Although we can't prove determinism with Redex, we _can_ prove the _absence_ of determinism -- a reduction graph that does not converge means that there's a nondeterminism-introducing bug somewhere.
+Nevertheless, sometimes we just want to check that a program runs at all.
+In that case, to ameliorate the slowness, we can define more restricted versions of E-App-1 and E-App-2, in which the subexpression that is not taking a step must be a _value_.
 Finally, we add an E-GetValBlock rule, which allows a _blocked_ `get` expression to step to itself.
 This is necessary because a blocked `get` is not a value.
 We call the resulting reduction relation `small-step-fast-rr`.

 Under the `small-step-fast-rr` rules, an application expression in which one subexpression is a blocked `get` will always be able to take